lorenzo-ruffino/usa_election_2024/README.md

 # 2024 US election results

-The data were extracted on Tuesday, 12 November at 7.45 a.m.
+The data were extracted on Wednesday, 13 November at 10.40 a.m.
 CET.